Policy

 Schools must wait to be informed by the department that the student has completed their ISP enrolment and the international student has paid their fees in advance before they may commence at the school.

-Standard and Study Abroad international students usually apply directly to DET (IED) to enrol in the ISP.
+Standard and Study Abroad international students usually apply directly to DE (IED) to enrol in the ISP.
 Where this occurs, the department will contact the accredited school to confirm that the school has a place available for the student, refer to Admissions – Section 3.

 However, some international students, often Dependant and Temporary international students, may also present at the school, requiring the school to determine whether the student is a fee-paying international student by asking to see their visa.
-Schools should direct these students to enrol in the ISP and must wait for confirmation from DET (IED) that they have enrolled and paid fees before the student can start at school.
+Schools should direct these students to enrol in the ISP and must wait for confirmation from DE (IED) that they have enrolled and paid fees before the student can start at school.
 Schools may direct prospective students to:

-Schools should ensure that all support staff involved in enrolling students or processing enrolment applications understand how to use the International Student Visa Fee Table (DOCX)External Link and how to identify if an international student is a fee paying student.
+Schools should ensure that all support staff involved in enrolling students or processing enrolment applications understand how to use the International Student Visa Fee Table and how to identify if an international student is a fee paying student.

 School Education Services for Overseas Students accreditation and the ISP School Toolkit